1. Home

 Once you have a finished list, you can link it to your module, and this will enable it to appear on Moodle.

-Embedding the reading list in Moodle
+How do I embed the whole reading list in Moodle?

 You can go one step further with this if you choose, and embed particular sections of the reading list into particular Weeks or sections of your course page on Moodle.
+By using the Course Resource list activity (with a blue Talis icon) these embedded readings will rollover each term when you rollover the rest of the content.

 1. First make sure your reading list is organised into sections.
 For example, if you want a set of readings for Week 1, create a section in Aspire called Week 1 and drag the readings into there.